The Population Interventions Unit (PI) aims are:

 PI is built on many Australasian and international collaborations.
 Key ones include:

 - The Burden of Disease Epidemiology, Equity and Cost-Effectiveness Programme (BODE3) at the University of Otago, Wellington, NZ.
-(Prof Blakely directed this programme from 2010-19 and continues as a Co-Director.)
+(Prof Blakely co-directs this programme from 2010-19 and continues as a Co-Director.)

-- The Dietary Interventions: Evidence & Translation (DIET) Programme at the University of Auckland, NZ.
+- The Dietary Interventions: Evidence & Translation (DIET) Programme at the University of Auckland, NZ (Prof Blakely co-directs this programme).

-- The Institute of health Metrics and Evaluation (home of the Global Burden of Disease Study), University of Washington – with whom PI is collaborating with building the next-generation VIVARIUM simulation model.
+- The Institute of health Metrics and Evaluation (home of the Global Burden of Disease Study), the University of Washington – with whom PI is collaborating with building the next-generation simulation model and accessing data.

 PI receives strategic funding by the University of Melbourne, and funding through its projects from: